San Diego Top 7 Amazing Engagement Session Locations

 Crowded: Not at all

-Note: Camp here would make the experience whole!
-Summer might not be a good time going here.
+Note: Camping here would make the experience whole!
+Depending on the rain, there might be a super bloom every once in a while.

 Anza Borrego during the Super Bloom